Implementation guide for DAX Webservices.

 First, we need to ensure that we have the proper metadata, and it is available via the standards-compliant queries.
 Then we use the same TAP service described as above, using its sync or async endpoints to retrieve a VOTable containing image metadata.
 This image metadata contains URLs that can be used to access these images.

 For SIA compatibility, we can run this on top of the current ObsTAP implementation because for each SIA query it can be mapped into an ObsTAP query, and the response is of the same format (VOTable).
 SIA only supports sync though, so it should only be for short queries.
 Again, the sync part is only relating to the query, but the images might also not be available for some time, even if there is an access_link provided in the response.
 This may break SIA clients expecting instant gratification.

 Now we know what images exist, the types and formats of those images, and we have URLs to query them.
 Now we can either download PVIs or coadds, or do server side processing such as cutouts to receive a processed image via SODA on those PVIs or coadds.

-Both of these types of requests can be served by one service, and that server uses the Butler as its backend for retrieving images and doing simple processing such as cutouts.
+Both of these types of requests can be served by one service, and that server uses the Butler as its backend for retrieving images and providing that data to the PipelineTasks in the Science Pipelines for processing and creating the cutouts.

 If the URL presented is not a SODA request, we can say that this is a request asking directly for a full image (either PVI or Coadd).
 We use the URL to map this back to a way that the Butler can retrieve the image using its known mappings.
 Once we find the file on disk (or network disk), we serve it up directly to the user.
 If the file doesn’t exist, we can create it using the workflow engine, but the image might not be available for some time.
 For direct GETs, we might need to use HTTP control to tell it to try again later, and that the image isn’t ready yet.
 Most of the standards assume images are all accessible in short order if they exist in the metadata.